Despite the universal acceptance on the importance of hydration...

 If parents or guardians want to give their children the best chance at a healthy living and to perform their best at school, hydration can have a significant influence.
 When parents instil in their children a positive attitude towards the importance of hydration, the children are then able to take that lesson with them as they grow older.
 This is crucial, as research has shown that it’s not only children who are regularly dehydrated but adults as well.

 EVEN AS WE leave education, find careers and start families, the majority of adults do not hydrate themselves close to the recommended level.
 In the USA 75% of adults suffer chronic dehydration, drinking only 2.5 cups a day on average.
 This problem is also experienced in slightly varying degrees in other countries such as France, Australia and Germany.
-The inevitably affect of this is that most of us are missing out on many benefits that can be gained from keeping our bodies hydrated.
+The inevitable effect of this is that most of us are missing out on many benefits that can be gained from keeping our bodies hydrated.

 Keeping a high body water content can help you better regulate your body temperature and keep yourself cool so that you don’t overheat.
 Dehydration in hot temperatures can cause heat exhaustion which may result in headaches, nausea and heatstroke.
 Drinking the right levels of water can even help reduce obesity.
 A study carried out at Michigan Medical School, USA, has shown that there may be a correlation between being dehydrated and having higher body mass index (BMI) levels.
-This becomes less surprising when you consider that drinking water has been proven to reduce hunger and also temporarily improve your metabolism by 24-30%.
+This becomes less surprising when you consider that drinking water has been proven to reduce hunger and temporarily improve your metabolism by 24-30%.

 If you’re only mildly dehydrated you’re 114% more likely to make an error, which is similar to drinking low levels of alcohol.